MicrosoftDocs/ai-builder/ai-builder-docs/add-inputs-prompt.md

 ms.reviewer: angieandrews
 ---

-# Add text, image, or document input to a prompt
+# Add inputs to a prompt

 You can enhance your prompts by allowing users or systems to input text, images, or documents at prompt runtime, whether in an app, a flow, or a copilot agent.
 By providing these input modalities, you enable the prompt to act on a diverse range of data types, which expands the usability of the prompt.